rladies-chicago/rladies-chicago.github.io/content/home/execboard.md

 ### Zaynaib Giwa
 <img src="/img/exec/Ola.jpg" align="left" style="margin: 5px 10px" alt="">

-**Zaynaib Giwa** is a Clinical Data Analyst at the University of Illinois at Chicago.
+**Zaynaib (Ola) Giwa** is a Clinical Data Analyst at the University of Illinois at Chicago.
 Zaynaib Giwa is a self-taught programmer who uses her talents as a consultant of small businesses and startups.
 Zaynaib has redesigned and maintains a website for the City of Champaign- Urbana Regional Planning Commission, the Illinois Sustainable Technology Center, and Performers Music.
 She is a graduate of the University of Illinois with a Bachelor’s Degree in Statistics and a Masters Degree in Library and Information Sciences.
 You can read about her latest projects on her blog, [zenagiwa.wordpress.com](https://zenagiwa.wordpress.com/).